Shimada Tadashi: Wild Moments

-- Admission：Adults ¥ 700(560)／College Students ¥ 600(480)／High School and Junior High School Students, Over 65 ¥ 500(400). * Prices in parenthesis apply to groups of 20 or more, admission is free for grade school children or younger; junior high school students living or attending schools in the Tokyo metropolitan area and those with handicapped person’s passbook, together with their carers.
-People aged 65 or over are admitted free on the 3rd Wednesday of each month. * Thursdays and Fridays from August 15 (Thu.) to August 30 (Fri.), 17:00–21:00, Summer Night Museum discount applies (students, junior/senior high school students—admittance free, adults/people over 65, group prices) * September 16 (Mon., Respect-for-Senior-Citizens Day holiday) people over 65 admitted free. * Multiple discounts do not apply.
+- Admission：Adults ¥ 700(560)／College Students ¥ 600(480)／High School and Junior High School Students, Over 65 ¥ 500(400). * Prices in parenthesis apply to groups of 20 or more, admission is free for grade school children or younger; junior high school students living or attending schools in the Tokyo metropolitan area, holders of Japan’s disability identification cards (shogaisha techo) together with one caregiver, and holders of the museum’s annual passport together with one accompanying person.
+Those aged 65 or over are admitted free on the third Wednesday of each month. * Thursdays and Fridays from August 15 (Thu.) to August 30 (Fri.), 17:00–21:00, Summer Night Museum discount applies (students, junior/senior high school students—admittance free, adults/people over 65, group prices) * September 16 (Mon., Respect-for-Senior-Citizens Day holiday) people over 65 admitted free. * Multiple discounts do not apply.

 The Tokyo Photographic Art Museum will be holding a solo exhibition by one of today’s leading nature photographers, SHIMADA Tadashi, whose work is highly regarded throughout the world.
 Shimada Tadashi (1949–) is world-famous for his photographs of wildlife, particularly those of kingfishers.
 From works that capture the powerful sense of presence and sublime vitality of kingfishers and ruddy kingfishers, to delicate photographs of other birds that live in Japan’s humid climate, his diverse works share the same consciousness and sensibilities that are a feature of the traditional Nihonga-style of painting that promotes ‘learning from nature’, and are highly regarded everywhere.
 This exhibition will feature an overview of his forty-year career while also introducing the his pictures of the rare wildlife in ‘the world’s oldest rainforest’ of New Guinea, which enthrall people with their mysterious and beautiful appearance.We hope that you will come and witness these ‘miraculous moments’ that are a result of the fusion of Shimada Tadashi’s outstanding aesthetics with the latest technology and which transcend human perception.